sdsc-ordes/technical-presentation/src/presentations/part-1/includes/intro.md

 :::incremental

+- ✅ Ask the people who set the `devShell` how to extend it if you don't know yet.

 - ✅ Check the references.

-- Ask the people who set the `devShell` how to extend it if you don't know yet.

 - More to come in part 2.

-- Changing the world of non-reproducible build systems is hard and an endeavour on its own.
+- Changing the world of non-reproducible build systems is hard endeavour on its own.

 - Embrace Nix as tool to give you better reproducibility.
 The Nix community is always helpful.